Te Puke Heritage Plaza

 Future artworks are also planned, with the support of local iwi - Tapuika and Waitaha.
 These will be developed to reflect a shared vision, upholding the identity, values and histories of man whenua through appropriate kōrero and artistic elements within in the space.

-Work will begin the week of 23 June (after Matariki), and is expected to be completed by early August, weather permitting.
+Work began the week of 23 June 2025 and was completed by early August 2025.

 About the project

-The area outside Te Puke Jewellers and My Pharmacy, on Jellicoe Street, is getting refreshed with nikau palms, garden beds, lighting and seating nooks - turning it into a green, welcoming space where people can pause, connect and enjoy the town centre.
+The area outside Te Puke Jewellers and My Pharmacy, on Jellicoe Street, has been refreshed with nikau palms, garden beds, lighting and seating nooks - turning it into a green, welcoming space where people can pause, connect and enjoy the town centre.

 The $200,000 project is a joint initiative between the Te Puke Community Board and Western Bay of Plenty District Council, with funding drawn equally from the Board's roading account and Council's transportation budget.